philfung/add-to-homescreen/README.md

 # Add to Homescreen 📱
-Adding to Home Screen allows mobile websites/pwa's to have nearly full app functionality without registering in the Apple/Google App Stores.
+Adding to Home Screen allows mobile websites / PWA's to have nearly full app functionality without registering in the Apple/Google App Stores.
 </br>
-The following is UI Library for optimally guiding a user to add a web app to their home screen on IOS and Android.
+The UI Library guides a user to add the website to their home screen on IOS and Android.
 </br>
-Instructions and UI have been user-optimized and should yield ~85% home screen install rate on IOS and Android.
+Instructions have been user-optimized and should yield ~85% home screen install rate on IOS and Android.

 [Demo implementation (open on your phone) - Aardvark App](https://philfung.github.io).